hassio-addons/addon-vscode/README.md

 ### Option: `disable_telemetry`

-Disables annonymous usage telemetry data from being sent to code-server.
+Disables anonymous usage telemetry data from being sent to code-server.

-### Option: `leave_front_door_open`

-Adding this option to the add-on configuration allows you to disable authentication on the VSCode by setting it to `true`.

-**Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
-USE AT YOUR OWN RISK!_

 ## Resetting your VSCode settings to the add-on defaults